Akkodis/mec-platform/README.md

   --namespace opencost --create-namespace
 ```

-##### Installation of the MEC Platform on a MS Azure VM
+##### Deployment of the  the MEC Platform

-To install the MEC Platform on an Azure VM:
+To install the MEC Platform on an a VM or a physical server :

 - Modify the inventory file to set the IP address and the ssh user